Skip to content

 Builders

-While you may use them for manual construction of the cells, it’s strongly recommended to use Structs instead: Construction of cells with Structs.
+While you may use them for manual construction of cells, it’s strongly recommended to use Structs instead: Construction of cells with Structs.

 Slices